davejacobs/mint/README.md

 ### Mint configuration ###

 A more powerful and reconfigurable version of Mint uses config files so that you can get the power of convention with the flexibility of configuration.
-You can configure Mint on a global, user-wide, or directory-specific scale to avoid specifying configuration information every time you call the command.
+You can configure Mint on a global, user-wide, or local (directory-specific) scale to avoid passing commandline options every time you call `mint`.

 To set a local (directory-specific) configuration option, call `mint set`: